Derrynane House, National Historic Park

 - View as map

-Today some 120 hectares of the lands of Derrynane, together with Derrynane House, make up Derrynane National Historic Park.
-Plantations and garden walks were laid out in the 18th and 19th Centuries, principally north and west of the house.
+Derrynane National Historic Park, plantations and garden walks were laid out in the 18th and 19th Centuries, principally north and west of the house.
 Some features of the demesne are strongly associated with Daniel O'Connell, including the old summer house.

 The main area of the gardens, set inland and to the north of the house, can be reached through a tunnel under the road.

 There is an audio visual presentation and guided tours are also available on request.
 They also have guidebook in English, Irish, French, German, Italian, Spanish and Dutch.

 Access for visitors with disabilities to ground floor.